MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/flow.rst

   decisions on when to install and age out a flow from the hardware.

-* This flow library could be instrumental in fulfilling the requirement of managing up to 1 million flows through software ACL tables.
+* This flow library could be instrumental in fulfilling the requirement of managing up to 1 million flows through software ACL tables or EM(exact match) hash tables.

 Flow Rule